MEET THE FACULTY

 Julie Coiro is the Director of the Summer Institute in Digital Literacy and an internationally recognized expert on inquiry in digital literacy & online reading comprehension.
 Julie has taught for over 35 years, first with PreK-8 students with learning disabilities and for the past 16 years as a professor of reading, research, and digital literacy in the School of Education at the University of Rhode Island.
 Julie’s research focuses on collaborative online inquiry while also working with educators to support their understanding of digital inquiry and online reading as part of comprehension strategy instruction.
 Julie loves to talk with classroom teachers about their own experiences building a culture of inquiry, and in 2019, she published her co-authored book From Curiosity to Deep Learning: Personal Digital Inquiry in Grades K-5.

-Frank Romanelli is an associate teaching professor of writing and education in the College of Education and Professional Studies at the University of Rhode Island.
-He coordinates the concurrent enrollment program for writing, presently serving almost 1000 students annually in 38 Rhode Island high schools.
-He is presently an assistant director at the Media Education Lab and he has also served as the director and Digital Pedagogy Specialist for the Writing and Rhetoric Production Lab and as coordinator of UnClassroom, a project-based learning initiative for the Harrington School of Communication and Media.
-Frank also enjoys being a successful singer/songwriter.
+Frank Romanelli is an associate teaching professor of writing at the University of Rhode Island.
+He coordinates the concurrent enrollment program for writing, serving over 1000 students annually across 38 Rhode Island high schools.
+He is also an assistant director at the Media Education Lab and has previously worked as the director and Digital Pedagogy Specialist for the Writing and Rhetoric Production Lab, in addition to coordinating UnClassroom, a project-based learning initiative for the Harrington School of Communication and Media.
+Frank enjoys being a successful singer/songwriter as well.

 Laura Hamman-Ortiz is an Assistant Professor of TESOL and Bilingual Education in the College of Education at the University of Rhode Island.
 Laura has over 15 years of experience supporting multilingual learners and their teachers, both across the U.S. (Texas, Illinois, Indiana, Wisconsin, Colorado, Rhode Island) and abroad (Chile, Ecuador, Spain).
 Her research interests include dual language bilingual education, translanguaging pedagogy, student identity negotiation, elementary writing instruction, and teacher learning and praxis.
 In addition to teaching courses related to TESOL and bilingual education at URI, Laura frequently facilitates professional development for educators around the country.
 She is committed to cultivating more affirming and inclusive learning spaces for multilingual learners.